Everyone Needs a Map

 It’s always important to have a process.
 It’s even more important to have a process of sales.
 You’ve most likely seen the Mayhem GPS commercial.
 “I’m your GPS.
 Turn right up ahead.
 You never update me.
 So now, I just have to wing it.
 I meant, turn left up ahead.
 Recalculating.
 TURN RIGHT NOW!” followed by a colossal wreck involving multiple vehicles.

 Maps are integral to the sales methodology and processes used to reach the desired business result.
 Maps show us what exists, as well as the relationships between a place and the world around it.
-They explain how a part fits into a bigger picture.
-They also represent ideas and a form of reality, demonstrate boundaries; depict characteristics, and other intangibles such as history and relationships.
+Furthermore, they explain how a part fits into a bigger picture.
+They also represent ideas and a form of reality, demonstrate boundaries; depict characteristics and other intangibles such as history and relationships.

 The problem with maps, map apps, or GPS is they do not reflect reality.
 Maps exist to show us something about the world.
-They reflect perceptions of the world.
-They frequently lack real time data, and if updates are not done, or if the wrong information is entered into the GPS system, you may very well find yourself at the wrong location after several wrong turns.
+Specifically, they reflect perceptions of the world.
+They frequently lack real-time data, and if updates are not done, or if the wrong information is entered into the GPS system, you may very well find yourself at the wrong location after several wrong turns.
 Bad data in equals bad data out.
-It is the same in sales.
+Moreover, it is the same in sales.
 Things can change quickly: contacts within an organization change, priorities change, new information is released, or an alternative appears.
 If you don’t have solid processes and a planned methodology to use them correctly, you may look up too late to find yourself running into obstacles and objections that could have been avoided.

 The Map is Not the Territory